orkunkaraduman/p5-Term-ReadLine-Tiny/README.md

 **`^D`:** Aborts the operation.
 Returns `undef`.

-# Standard Methods and Functions
+# STANDARD METHODS AND FUNCTIONS

 ## ReadLine()

-returns the actual package that executes the commands.
+Returns the actual package that executes the commands.
 If this package is used, the value is `Term::ReadLine::Tiny`.

 ## new(\[$appname\[, IN\[, OUT\]\]\])

-returns the handle for subsequent calls to following functions.
+Returns the handle for subsequent calls to following functions.
 Argument _appname_ is the name of the application **but not supported yet**.
 Optionally can be followed by two arguments for IN and OUT filehandles.
 These arguments should be globs.